mickdupreez/mr_ripper/README.md

 # ![](https://i.imgur.com/4npssPG.jpeg)

-## The following libraries are used in the program to provide various functionality:
+### The following libraries are used in the program to provide various functionality:

->  -  `os`, `subprocess`, `shutil`, `threading`, and `win32file`: These libraries provide functions for interacting with the operating

-> system, running system commands, working with files and directories,

-> and working with threads.
+-   `os`, `subprocess`, `shutil`, `threading`, and `win32file`: These libraries are used to interact with the operating system, run system commands, work with files and directories, and work with threads.

->  -  `re`, `codecs`, `difflib`, and `BeautifulSoup`: These libraries provide functions for working with regular expressions, character

-> encodings, comparing sequences, and parsing HTML and XML documents.
+-   `re`, `codecs`, `difflib`, and `BeautifulSoup`: These libraries are used to work with regular expressions, character encodings, compare sequences, and parse HTML and XML documents.

->  -  `time`, `ctypes`, and `threading`: These libraries provide functions for working with time, calling functions in dynamic link

-> libraries, and working with threads.
+-   `time`, `ctypes`, and `threading`: These libraries are used to work with time, call functions in dynamic link libraries, and work with threads.

->  -  `win32api`, `urllib.request`, and `requests`: These libraries provide functions for interacting with the Windows operating system,

-> making HTTP requests, and sending GET requests to web servers.
+-   `win32api`, `urllib.request`, and `requests`: These libraries are used to interact with the Windows operating system, make HTTP requests, and send GET requests to web servers.

->  -  `Pillow`: This library provides functions for working with images.
+-   `Pillow`: This library is used to work with images.

->  -  `MakeMKV`: This library provides functions for working with MKV files.
+-   `MakeMKV`: This library is used to work with MKV files.

->  -  `googlesearch` and `selenium`: These libraries provide functions for searching Google and automating web browsers.
+-   `googlesearch` and `selenium`: These libraries are used to search Google and automate web browsers.

->  -  `tkinter`: This library provides functions for creating graphical user interfaces.
+-   `tkinter`: This library is used to create graphical user interfaces.

+### The following libraries must be installed by you to run the program for the first time, this should only have to be done once:

+-   `BeautifulSoup` (`bs4`)
+-   `Pillow`
+-   `makemkv`
+-   `googlesearch`
+-   `selenium`

+#### Copy and paste this command into a terminal, this will install the above required libraries.
 ```bash

 pip install bs4 Pillow makemkv googlesearch selenium

 ```